 Where to Find the Best Prices for Plants

-Last updated in April 2016
+Last updated in May 2019

-The price comparison scores reported on our Ratings Tables show how each store’s prices for the items it stocked compared to the average prices of all surveyed garden centers for the same items.
+The price comparison scores reported on our Ratings Tables show how each store’s prices for the items it stocked compared to the average prices at all surveyed garden centers for the same items.
 (Because we found generally consistent prices for chains, we used a single chain-wide average price for each item.)
 The scores are adjusted to a base of $100.
 Thus a store with a price comparison score of $110 had prices 10 percent higher than the average of all stores’ prices for the same items.

 It is important to note that in this field—unlike most we cover—there is a correlation between price and quality.
 A store with high ratings on our customer survey for “quality of products” is more likely than not to have a higher-than-average price comparison score.
 Fortunately, however, some stores that rated high on our quality measures also had below-average prices.